randyoyarzabal/chief/docs/README.md

 ## Contribute

 All contributions are welcome.
-Feel free to create your own branch and pull-request against main.
+You can create your branch and submit a pull request against the main branch.

 Helpful Reference Sites: